Austin Church: Philanthropy

 Church was known as a generous contributor to various charities in Brooklyn, one being the New York Association for Improvement of the Poor.

 Family

 On May 3, 1827, Church married Nancy Dwight; she was the daughter of Elihu Dwight, a physician of South Hadley, Massachusetts.
 They had two sons and two daughters.
-Nancy was the older sibling to John Dwight.
+Nancy was the older sibling to Church's business partner John Dwight.

 Later life and death

 Church retired from the bicarbonate of soda manufacturing business in 1876.
 He lived to celebrate his golden wedding anniversary in 1877.
 Church died in Brooklyn, New York, on August 7, 1879.
 His two sons, E. Dwight Church and James Austin Church, managed Church and Dwight Company after his death.